atelierspierrot/atelierspierrot/Package-Installation.md

 follows the standard naming rule.

-For example, if your want to read the `Patterns\Interfaces\ArrayInterface` code, you will find it in the file `src/Patterns/Interfaces/ArratInterface.php` in the package.
+For example, if your want to read the `Patterns\Interfaces\ArrayInterface` code, you will find it in file `src/Patterns/Interfaces/ArratInterface.php` in the package.

 So, to use some package's classes in your work, you just need to register their namespaces directories using the [SplClassLoader](https://gist.github.com/jwage/221634) or any other custom autoloader.